-PM-EXT Extension (compulsory module) 10 ECTS credits Prerequisites none Module outcomes According to their choice, students acquire profound knowledge in disciplines that complement their degree programme in a meaningful way.
+PM-EXT Extension (compulsory module) 10 ECTS credits Prerequisites none creatis Module outcomes According to their choice, students acquire profound knowledge in disciplines that complement their degree programme in a meaningful way.
 Students may use this module either for an interdisciplinary extension in core and application subjects of the master's programme in Computational Science or related topics with reference to natural sciences, technology, mathematics or computer science or for a further subject-related specialisation.
-Module structure Subject to availability, students choose courses with assessment (npi) and/or courses with continuous comprising 10 ECTS credits in total.
-Students may select: Courses not already completed from the PM-A master's programme in Computational Science a Vienna.
-Courses not already completed from the PM-SI master's programme in Computational Science a Vienna.
-Courses from other master's curricula of the Un (or other Austrian or foreign universities) with (technology, mathematics, natural sciences or continuous completed. assessment (pi) ACS module of the at the University of the at a subject relation in the university of the at the University of the at the University of Proof of performance Passing of all course examinations (npi) and/or continuou courses (pi) specified in the module (10 ECTS credits in to
+Module structure Subject to availability, students choose courses with non-continuous assessment (npi) and/or courses with continuous assessment (pi) comprising 10 ECTS credits in total.
+Students may select: Courses not already completed from the PM-ACS module of the master's programme in Computational Science at the University of Vienna.
+Courses not already completed from the PM-SPEC module of the master's programme in Computational Science at the University of Vienna.
+Courses from other master's curricula of the University of Vienna (or other Austrian or foreign universities) with a subject relation (technology, mathematics, natural sciences or computer science).
+No more than 5 ECTS credits from topics not related to the subject (other courses at the University of Vienna or at other universities).
+Proof of performance Passing of all course examinations (npi) and/or continuou courses (pi) specified in the module (10 ECTS credits in to ıs assessment otal)